JonahKayizzi/Hello-Microverse/README.md

 ## Built With

 - Major Languages : HTML and CSS
-- Frameworks
+- Frameworks: None
-- Technologies used
+- Technologies used: VS Code

 ## Live Demo (if available)